ethsana/sana-docs/docs/working-with-ant/configuration.md

 ##### 2. State Data (statestore)

-This is information about the local state of your Bee node and should be backed up.
+This is information about the local state of your Ant node and should be backed up.

 ##### 3. Keystore Data (keys)